OAS-Development/SessionHub/SESSION_12_CLAUDE_CURSOR_AUTOMATION_COMPLETE.md

 ### 🚀 Final Status: ULTIMATE AUTONOMOUS DEVELOPMENT ACHIEVED

-**Session 12 represents the culmination of the Development Hub journey - achieving true AI → AI development where the system manages its entire enhancement lifecycle autonomously.
+**Session 12 represents the culmination of the SessionHub journey - achieving true AI → AI development where the system manages its entire enhancement lifecycle autonomously.
 This marks the completion of the ultimate intelligent development platform.**

 ---